Avatar: Avatars of Brahma

+Khat avatar in this list refers to six different scholars who are considered to be founders of six schools of Indian philosophy.
 According to the Skanda Purana, Brahma incarnated himself as Yajnavalkya in response to a curse from Shiva.

 Avatars of Ganesha

 The Linga Purana declares that Ganesha incarnates to destroy demons and to help the gods and pious people.
 The two Upapuranas – Ganesha Purana and Mudgala Purana – detail the avatars of Ganesha.
 Both these upapuranas are core scriptures of the Ganapatya sect – exclusively dedicated to Ganesha worship.

 Four avatars of Ganesha are listed in the Ganesha Purana: Mohotkata, Mayūreśvara, Gajanana and Dhumraketu.
 Each avatar corresponds to a different yuga, has a different mount and different skin complexion, but all the avatars have a common purpose – to slay demons.

 The Mudgala Puranam describes eight avatars of Ganesha: